Whistleblowing Policy

 • Sexual harassment or adopting discriminatory practices;

-• Trading in the shares of SBST while in possession of materially confidential and price-sensitive information including the procuring or providing of such information to any third party to deal in such shares;
+• Trading in the securities of SBST or any other listed company within the ComfortDelGro Group (ComfortDelGro Corporation Limited and its subsidiaries) on a short-term consideration and/or while in possession of unpublished material price-sensitive information related to those securities, including the procuring or providing of such information to any third party to deal in such securities;

-• Misuse, including the downloading and sending of information which will infringe third party’s copyright; information that is derogatory or offensive to a third party;
+• Misuse, including the downloading and sending of information which will infringe third party’s copyright or; information that is derogatory or offensive to a third party;

-• Engage in activities or practices that will pose a danger to the health and safety of others or the environment;
+• Engaging in activities or practices that will pose a danger to the health and safety of others or the environment;

 • Conflict of interest without disclosure.
 For example, a superior and his/her direct reporting subordinate are in a relationship; and

-• Breach of SBST’s policies or the Code of Business Conduct
+• Breach of SBST’s policies or the Code.

 (iv) SBST Alert Line